 From growing up in occupied Poland, where the higher education of women was forbidden by law, to becoming the first woman to win the Nobel Prize, Curie’s life story is laced with tragedy but is ultimately one of triumph over seemingly insurmountable obstacles.
 3P, free.
 Auditorium at Windmill Library, lvccld.org

-Feast on the musical comedy of the Las Vegas Improvisational Players as they make up the show on the spot, based on your suggestions.
+Resolve to laugh this year by enjoying the musical comedy as the Las Vegas Improvisational Players make up the show on the spot based on the audience’s suggestions.
 7P, $10; $5 kids, seniors, and military.
 Show Creators Studio, 4455 W. Sunset Road, lvimprov.com

 Every Wednesday at 8 p.m.
 You never know who you’ll see, but you know you will always enjoy some great long- and short-form improv.
 Come at 6:30 for a donation-suggested drop-in class focusing on musical comedy, stay for the fun and games. $10.
 The Sci-Fi Center, 5077 S. Arville St., greyenvelope.com

 Every Wednesday at 10 p.m.
 Named the Best Comedy Show in Vegas by Desert Companion, improv geniuses Paul Mattingly and Matt Donnelly will lead you to laughter and beyond.
 Free, pay what you desire in the buckets at the end of the show.
 Inside Art Square, 1025 S. First Street.

 Every Monday, 8 p.m.
 It’s ping pong with wit, tennis with words featuring both short- and long-form improv from some of the valley’s most experienced improv actors.
 Wine and concessions available.
 Come at 6p for drop-in class with Paul Mattingly. $10 show, $15 for both drop-in and show.
 Baobab Stage Theatre, 6587 Las Vegas Blvd.
 S., baobabstage.com